This New Dog-Friendly Air Service Lets You and Your Pup Fly Side by Side

 Share Article

 The worst thing about having a dog?
 Being away from them, of course.
 And unfortunately, in many cases, traveling often means parting with your pup — especially if the dog’s on the larger side.
 Plane travel is usually riddled with restrictions and discomfort, driving is time-consuming and sometimes impossible, and setting sail is a very limited solutionopens in a new tab, to say the least.
-That’s why RetrievAir,opens in a new tab a newly launched airline designed specifically for your dog’s travel needs, is the answer pet parents have been dreaming of.
+That’s why RetrievAir,opens in a new tab an air service designed specifically for your dog’s travel needs, is the answer many pet parents have been looking for.
+And now, after months of anticipation and some adorably cozy test flights,opens in a new tab you can finally book a RetrievAir flight.

-The problem is personal for Benton Miller, the founder of RetrievAir.
-He and his wife, Whitney, have long struggled to travel with his two Labradors, Maple and Willow.
+The difficulty of traveling with pups is something Benton Miller, the founder of RetrievAir, knows well.
+He and his wife, Whitney, spent years searching for better options for their two Labradors, Maple and Willow.
 “For us, traveling with our pups meant adventures in the mountains and trips back home to Texas to see family and friends.
 But every time we looked into flying, we spent hours navigating complicated rules and restrictions — only to realize our options were limited,” Miller told Kinship.
 “Cargo was never an option for us, flying private wasn’t realistic, and driving was exhausting.
 So, we had to make tough choices — missing family events, skipping holidays, and only making the drive a few times a year.”

-Miller decided that dogs and the people who love them deserve more options.
+opens in a new tabMiller decided that dogs and the people who love them deserve more options.
 He founded RetrievAir with the aim of creating a travel experience that puts pets first, including big dogs who are often forgotten.
-“We are able to accommodate a lot of different sized pups onboard,” Miller says.
-“Also, we don’t charge any extra for an extra-large pup compared to a medium-size pup.”
+“We are able to accommodate a lot of different-sized pups onboard,” Miller says.
+“Also, we don’t charge any extra for an extra-large pup compared to a medium-sized pup.”

 How does RetrievAir work?